wustep/greenbears/gb-cms-old-setup/SETUP.md

 # Setup

-0. Install webhost if necessary. e.g. XAMPP - https://www.apachefriends.org/index.html
+0. Install webhost if needed e.g. XAMPP - https://www.apachefriends.org/index.html

 1. Copy contents of 'gb-cms-old' to desired directory

 2. Create new schema.
 Edit scripts/functions.php $mysql variables at top to correct database settings.

-3. Run 'MYSQL.sql' at that schema.
+3. Run 'MYSQL.sql' for that schema.

 4. To create a season, run the SQL below with the desired settings or manually add it into `seasons`.
   Seasons is (id,type,year), Pages is (page,text,editor,edited).